johann-solo/oliveandmango.github.io/_posts/blog/2017-10-11-chocolate-hazelnut-espresso-brownies.md

 1. Bake the brownies for approx 25-30min until the edges are crisp and toothpick comes out with just a few crumbs.
 Centre should be a little moist still

-1. Immediately transfer baking dish to the fridge and refrigerate for and hour before slicing and serving
+1. Immediately transfer baking dish to the fridge and refrigerate for an hour before slicing and serving

 <br>
 ![Chocolate Hazelnut Espresso Brownies](/images/uploads/2017_10_11_chocolate_hazelnut_espresso_brownies_16.jpg)